womenhackfornonprofits/whfnp-content-api/README.md

 4. Enter the directory and install the dependencies: `cd whfnp-content-api && npm install`
 5. Run tests: `gulp test`
 6. Run the app: `gulp`
+7. We use the `stormpath-express` package for user management.
+Follow instructions to set yourself up locally using this [Stormpath Express Quickstart](http://docs.stormpath.com/express/quickstart/) guide

 ---